 FE&TS Accelerated Recruitment Program

-The Forensic Evidence and Technical Services Command Accelerated Recruitment Program is now CLOSED to new expressions of interest.
+The Forensic Evidence and Technical Services Command Accelerated Recruitment Program is now OPEN to new expressions of interest until 2 November 2020.

 The New South Wales Police Force is now offering forensic science graduates an opportunity to fast track into a career as a Police Officer - Forensic Investigator.
 To be considered for the program, you must have completed a forensic science degree from a recognised tertiary institution.
 See the list of approved courses.

 The Forensic Evidence and Technical Services Accelerated Recruitment Program (FE&TSARP) involves completing the Associate Degree in Policing Practice (ADPP) whilst performing and gaining an insight into general policing duties at a Sydney metropolitan police station.
 However the minimum general duties component has been reduced from three years to one year as part of this program